DarrenLe20/Capybara_Twitter_bot/README.md

 ## How it works

 The bot is written in Python and uses the [Tweepy](https://www.tweepy.org/) library to interact with the Twitter API.
-The bot extracts a random GIF with the hashtag " capybaras" from [Giphy](https://giphy.com/) and tweets it every 24 hours.
+The bot extracts a random GIF with the hashtag " capybaras" from [Giphy](https://giphy.com/) and tweets it/messages it to every follower every 24 hours.

 ## Running the bot locally